 In 2010, researchers from SABR uncovered two errors in the 1961 statistical record that affected Maris's standing among league leaders that season, one dropping him into an AL tie, the other raising him above one.
 A single extra RBI had been credited to him on a run that had scored on an error, tying him at 141 for the AL lead with Jim Gentile, while a run originally credited to Mantle was found to have been scored by Bill Skowron, giving Maris the unilateral league lead.

 Injury-plagued 1962 to 1966

-In Maris' seven years with the Yankkes the team went to five World Series and won two.
-While not as famous as Bobby Richardson's game saving snare of Willie McCovey scorching game-ending liner, Maris' ninth inning throw from right field to hold Matty Alou at third in the seventh game of the 1962 Series against the San Francisco Giants "saved" the game for Richardson's heroics and helped secure World Series rings for the Yankees.
+In Maris' seven years with the Yankees the team went to five World Series and won two.
+While not as famous as Bobby Richardson's game-saving snare of Willie McCovey scorching game-ending liner, Maris' 9th-inning throw from right field to hold Matty Alou at third in Game 7 of the 1962 World Series against the San Francisco Giants "saved" the game for Richardson's heroics and helped secure World Series rings for the Yankees.

 In 1963, he hit 23 home runs in only 90 games, a rate of 41 home runs per 162 games.